Question:

 Marijuana is typically smoked, but it can also be consumed in the form of edibles such as “weed gummies.”

 Despite its widespread use and legalization in many areas for both medicinal and recreational purposes, marijuana remains a controversial substance.
+Regular cannabis use is associated with an increased risk of negative health outcomes, including impacts on lung health and respiratory health due to the inhalation of toxins and carcinogens in marijuana smoke.
 While some marijuana users report benefits such as relaxation and pain relief from marijuana smoke, the benefits of quitting weed, such as improved mental clarity and physical health, ultimately outweigh these temporary boons.

 How Many People Use Marijuana?